Adding a bathroom costs an average of $35,000

 Adding a bathroom upstairs can cost between $8,000 and $35,000.
 A key factor is whether there's existing plumbing on the second floor.
 If you're placing a bathroom where no plumbing currently exists, you'll need to install new lines, which can increase the cost.

-Turning your laundry room into a bathroom typically costs between $5,000 and $19,000.
+Turning your laundry room into a bathroom costs between $5,000 and $19,000.
 Since the plumbing is already in place, you can save a significant amount on installation costs.
 With only minor modifications needed, adding a half bath or powder room could be an affordable way to enhance your home's convenience.

 Converting attic space into a bathroom costs $8,000 to $35,000, depending on the level of finishing required.
-Unfinished attics will cost more due to the need for insulation and drywall.
+Unfinished attics will cost more due to the need for installing insulation and drywall.

-Installing a bathroom in your garage costs between $8,000 and $25,000.
-Garages offer flexibility in spacing and design, and because they often have easy access to electrical and plumbing connections, you can keep costs down.
 If the bathroom is primarily for utility purposes, standard finishes may suffice, making this an economical option.
-Walls that border a garage usually bear loads, meaning you’ll need to install a header beam to carry the load when putting a door in.
+Walls that border a garage often bear loads, meaning you’ll need to install a header beam to carry the load when putting a door in.

 Turning a bedroom into a bathroom costs anywhere from $15,000 to $50,000 on average.
-However, if you’re creating a master suite, you might pay $90,000 or more depending on a few factors, including:
+However, if you’re creating a master suite, you might pay $90,000 or more, depending on a few factors, including:

-Size of the Space: More space means more flooring, tile, amenities and remodeling expenses.
+Size of the space: More space means more flooring, tile, amenities, and remodeling expenses.

-Distance from Plumbing: The farther you are, the longer it will take to run lines.
+Distance from plumbing: The farther you are, the longer it will take to run lines.

 Converting a closet into a bathroom can cost between $5,000 and $10,000, depending on the closet's size and its proximity to existing plumbing.
-Due to limited space, closet conversions typically focus on essential features, making them a practical option without the need for elaborate fixtures.
+Due to limited space, closet conversions focus on essential features, making them a practical option without the need for elaborate fixtures.

 Turning one bathroom into two costs $10,000 to $30,000 on average, which can be a good investment if you're creating a master suite or increasing the number of bathrooms to match the number of bedrooms.